Young Event Horse

 An athlete may qualify a maximum of three horses per Young Event Horse category.

-Online entry for the Qualifiers is available on the YES! website.
+Online entry is available via the following link; www.itsps.club/yes

 *To qualify, horses must achieve YES!
 Minimum Accepted Standard (MAS) in each phase of adjudication regardless of their total score.